discreetlogcontracts/dlcspecs/Transactions.md

 # Refund Transaction

-The refund transaction is exactly the same as a [Contract Execution Transaction](#contract-execution-transaction) except that its locktime is `contract_timeout` (as negotiated in the offer message) instead of `contract_maturity_bound` and the output values for the offerer and the accepter are their respective total collateral values from their offer/accept messages.
+The refund transaction is exactly the same as a [Contract Execution Transaction](#contract-execution-transaction) except that its locktime is `refund_locktime` (as negotiated in the offer message) instead of `cet_locktime` and the output values for the offerer and the accepter are their respective total collateral values from their offer/accept messages.

 # Fees